flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    "type", ":ref:`ref_flyteidl.core.RuntimeMetadata.RuntimeType`", "", "Type of runtime."
    "version", ":ref:`ref_string`", "", "Version of the runtime.
 All versions should be backward compatible.
 However, certain cases call for version checks to ensure tighter validation or setting expectations."
-   "flavor", ":ref:`ref_string`", "", "&#43;optional It can be used to provide extra information about the runtime (e.g. python, golang... etc.)."
+   "flavor", ":ref:`ref_string`", "", "+optional It can be used to provide extra information about the runtime (e.g. python, golang... etc.)."